Electrician7 min read·

 Which One Should You Choose?

-Choose [VoltExam](https://voltexam.com/apps/electrician) if you: have an iPhone, want to pay $17.99 once instead of ~$100, need a stable app that won't crash mid-practice-exam, and value built-in calculators you'll keep using on real jobs.
-Choose Dakota Prep if you: need Android or web access, want 3,000+ questions, have already failed the exam and need a larger fresh question bank, or learn best with AI-assisted explanations and community support.
-Both apps will prepare you for the NEC journeyman or master exam.
-But at nearly 6x the price and with documented crash issues during long exam sessions, Dakota Prep needs to deliver a significantly better experience to justify the cost.
+Choose [VoltExam](https://voltexam.com/apps/electrician) if you: have an iPhone, want a one-time $99.99 payment that also unlocks all 28 other VoltExam trades, need a stable offline app that won't crash mid-practice-exam, and want built-in calculators you'll use on real jobs long after the exam.
+Choose Dakota Prep if you: need Android or web access, want 3,000+ questions and AI-powered tutoring for electrician specifically, have already failed once and need a larger fresh question bank, or want community Discord access.
+Both apps cost roughly $100 and will prepare you for the NEC journeyman or master exam.
+The tiebreaker: if you'll ever certify for a second trade, VoltExam's $99.99 covers all of them while Dakota Prep charges ~$100 each time.
 For most first-time test takers on an iPhone, VoltExam is the smarter starting point.